Strawberry Chapel – Cordesville, South Carolina

 South Carolina | SC Picture Project | Berkeley County Photos | Strawberry Chapel

-Strawberry Chapel was built to make it easier for the people of Childbury to attend church without traveling to the parish church, which was 10 miles away in the direction of Moncks Corner.
-This chapel of ease was unusual in that the sacrament of baptism and funeral services, functions usually reserved for the full parish churches, were regularly performed here.
+Strawberry Chapel was part of the original Childsbury plan and was built to make it easier for the townspeople to attend worship without traveling to the parish church – Biggin Church – which was 10 miles away in Moncks Corner.
+This chapel of ease was unusual in that the sacrament of baptism and funeral services, usually reserved for full parish churches, were regularly performed here.

 Four times a year services are held in this historical setting.
 The silver used in today’s services was unearthed from beneath a barn at Comingtee Plantation in 1946.
 Owner Keating Simons Ball buried the church silver used in parish services in 1865 when Union troops ravaged the towns of South Carolina at the end of the Civil War.
 It is said he could not remember where he buried it once the war was over.
 The mahogany trunk bearing the silver was rediscovered with the help of a mine detector 81 years later.